ppant/Coursera-Data-Science-Capstone-Project/Presentation/nextWordPredictPresentation.md

 Building a predictive text model
 ========================================================

-- Create an algorithm for predicting the next word given one or more words as input.
+- Create an algorithm for predicting the next word given one or more words as input using NLP

-- A large corpus of blog and twitter data was loaded and analyzed.
+- A large corpus of blog, news and twitter data was loaded and analyzed.

 - N-grams were extracted from the corpus and then used for building the predictive model.